 ‘Sunburst’ produces scallop squash that have a mild, buttery flavor and a tender texture, with fine-grained white flesh.

-These squash have the best flavor and texture when picked at 2-3 inches wide, and can be cooked whole at this size.
+These squash have the best flavor and texture when picked at two to three inches wide, and can be cooked whole at this size.

-Plants grow in a compact bush habit with a 3- to 4-foot spread and reach 2-3 feet in height at maturity.
+Plants grow in a compact bush habit with a three- to four-foot spread and reach two to three feet in height at maturity.
 They are resistant to powdery mildew, and don’t mind cooler weather.

 ‘Sunburst’ seeds are available for purchase in a selection of packet sizes at True Leaf Market.